himalayabatra/MovieFlex/README.md

 ---
 ## Introduction:

 Looking for a next movie or show?
-You are in the right place - Movieflex, get all the information about the movies and tvshows with just one-click.
+You are in the right place - Movieflex, get all the information about the movies and TVshows with just one-click.
 **MOVIEFLEX** enables you with following:

 - Search movies/tv shows of different genre, cast, director